Skip to main content

 Be prepared for COVID-19.

-If you’re at high risk for progression to severe COVID-19, it’s important to be ready to take action if you have COVID-19 symptoms or test positive.
-Fill out this COVID-19 Preparedness Plan so you can be ready to speak with a healthcare professional about PAXLOVID.
+It is important to take action for patients who are at high risk of progression to severe COVID-19.
+Fill out this COVID-19 Preparedness Plan to be ready to speak with a healthcare professional about PAXLOVID.

 Download the COVID-19 Preparedness Plan